nkyparissas/Cellular_Automata_FPGA/README.md

 The example projects found in this repository were synthesized and implemented with the use of *Vivado 2018.1* for *Digilent's Nexys 4 DDR* board which features *Artix 7* FPGA from *Xilinx*.
 The netlist constraints uploaded in this repository concern *Nexys 4 DDR*.
 In case the user wants to use a different board, different netlist constraints must be used.

-While Vivado's default settings are more than capable of implementing this design for simple cellular automata, complex rules which might be pushing your FPGA's capabilities to the edge require *Performance_Explore* or *Performance_ExtraTimingOpt* for implementation (placement and routing).
+While *Vivado*'s default settings are more than capable of implementing this design for simple cellular automata, complex rules which might be pushing your FPGA's capabilities to the edge require *Performance_Explore* or *Performance_ExtraTimingOpt* for implementation (placement and routing).
 In case several timing constraints are not recognized, try performing synthesis without hierarchy flattening.

 ### Initialization